awsdocs/aws-codedeploy-user-guide/doc_source/deployment-configurations-create.md

 You can use the CodeDeploy console, AWS CLI, the CodeDeploy APIs, or an AWS CloudFormation template to create custom deployment configurations\.

-**Note**
-You cannot create a custom deployment configuration for an Amazon ECS compute platform deployment\.

 For information about using an AWS CloudFormation template to create a deployment configuration, see [AWS CloudFormation Templates for CodeDeploy Reference](reference-cloudformation-templates.md)\.

 To use the AWS CLI to create a deployment configuration, call the [create\-deployment\-config](https://docs.aws.amazon.com/cli/latest/reference/deploy/create-deployment-config.html) command, specifying: